Bicycle Tours & Trips in Italian Alps

 The Alpine adventure takes you across six epic passes including Stelvio (2758m) and Bernina (2328m), offering spectacular views of Pizzo Bernina (4049m) and Morteratsch glacier.
 From your base in Bormio, tackle daily routes of 105km with 3100m elevation gain.
 Full minibus support and thermal spa access enhance the challenging climbs.

-Duration 7 days Destinations Bormio, Chiavenna, Colico Piano, Sondrio, Tirano, Pontresina Age Range up to 90 year olds Physical Rating Moderate Distance 180 mi Operator Road Bike Tours Italy From
+Duration 7 days Destinations Bormio, Chiavenna, Colico Piano, Sondrio, Tirano, Pontresina Age Range Ages 18+ Physical Rating Moderate Distance 180 mi Operator Road Bike Tours Italy From

 The Italian Alps unfold from Innsbruck's valley, passing the dramatic Martinswand mountain face to Imst.
 Reschenpass leads to Nauders, before descending to Lake Resia with views of the Ortlermassiv massif.
 The route traces the Inn and Adige rivers through spectacular Alpine scenery.

-Duration 8 days Destinations Innsbruck, Imst, Mals, Merano, Auer, Trento, Torbole Age Range up to 99 year olds Operated in English, German Physical Rating Moderate Distance 161 mi Operator Eurobike From
+Duration 8 days Destinations Innsbruck, Imst, Mals, Merano, Auer, Trento, Torbole Age Range All Ages Welcome Operated in English, German Physical Rating Moderate Distance 161 mi Operator Eurobike From

 Six legendary Italian Alps passes await, featuring the iconic Sella Ronda loop through Gardena, Campolongo, Pordoi, and Sella.
 Charming mountain hotels in Canazei and Bressanone serve as bases for challenging daily rides averaging 85km.
 Ideal for experienced cyclists comfortable with 15% gradients.